CSAMU4/csamu4/README.md

 ### Hi there 👋

+🔭 I’m currently working on the ✨ _special_ ✨ repository for my GitHub profile.

+🌱 I’m currently learning about conditions and loops.

+📫 How to reach me: email, please.

+😄 Pronouns: she/her/hers

+⚡ Fun fact: proud cat mom of two black cats, Dai (boy) and Yuri (girl).
 <!--
 **CSAMU4/csamu4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.